Version: Unity 6 (6000.0)

 See in Glossary

-by copying it to your Projects folder.
+by copying it to the Packages subfolder in your Projects folder.
 This package type is called an embedded package, and it overrides what’s in your package cache.
-Later, you can delete that embedded package’s folder from the Project folder, and the Package Manager will automatically change to the immutable, cached package.
+Later, you can delete that embedded package’s folder from the Packages subfolder, and the Package Manager will automatically change to the immutable, cached package.

 The most reliable way to find your package’s folder in the cache is to locate the installed version directly in the Unity Editor: